- GPA of at least 3.0 in the last 60 semester hours of an undergraduate degree program

 Students enrolled in the dual degree program must complete the minimum required credit hours for both programs.
 After review of the curricula and syllabi, the partner departments have identified 12 hours of course work in anthropology that may count toward both degrees, given the equivalent content and rigor:

-- ANT 600 Research Methods (3 credit hours) may substitute for HHE 506 Techniques of Research in Health (3 credit hours).
+- ANT 600 Research Methods (3 credit hours) may substitute for HES 509 Research Methods (3 credit hours).

 - ANT 502 Health Inequalities (3 credit hours) may substitute for HHE 587 Health Disparities (3 credit hours).